Kaley Cuoco Shares Adorable Snap Snuggling With Husband Karl Cook On A Lazy Sunday

 While it’s not clear what motivated Kaley to post the loved-up shot on Sunday, it appears to be a response to some lingering rumors that the two were on shaky ground.
 As The Inquisitr noted, some tabloid reports claimed that the couple was drifting apart and could be headed for a divorce, though Kaley has started to take on these rumors.

-Earlier on Sunday, Kaley posted a short video to her Instagram Stories showing Karl shirtless and sitting at the kitchen counter while looking at his phone.
+Earlier on Sunday, Kaley posted a short video to her Instagram stories showing Karl shirtless and sitting at the kitchen counter while looking at his phone.
 Kaley mocked irritation that he wasn’t giving his attention to her instead.

 “Can you please pay attention to me?”
 Kaley asked.
 “You know, the world thinks we’re getting a divorce.”